 Scope: Consultation and engagement with First Nations as set out in the EAC and PER permit.
 Engagement with First Nations on Project opportunities and benefits, including Project agreements and contracting opportunities.
-Monthly Highlights: Facilitated site visits, as well as both working group and some individual meetings with First Nations.
+Monthly Highlights: Facilitated both working group and some individual meetings with First Nations.
+Facilitated a site visit with one First Nation.
 Continued to progress the Indigenous Art and Cultural Recognition opportunities through a phased approach.
 Three Month Lookahead: Continue meetings with First Nations on archaeology, habitat offsetting, Indigenous cultural recognition, the planting plan, environmental compliance and bridge demolition planning.
 Continue meetings with the Indigenous Marine Users Working Group.